 In September of 1922, they applied for (and subsequently received) permission to extend the elevator to the fourth and fifth floors and to add a penthouse on the roof.
 The remodeling was designed by architect Henry Bailey Alden.
-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN G-50).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN G-50).

 George Hill died in October of 1940.
 Lucy Hill continued to live at 19 Commonwealth until about 1942.

 On December 9, 1942, 19 Commonwealth was purchased from Lucy Hill by Arnold Vogl and his sister, Edith, as their home.
 Their mother, Rosa Vogl, lived with them.

 Dr. Edith Vogl was a noted musicologist.
 She was an instructor at the New England Conservatory of Music and later at Boston University.
 She had come to the United States as director of music for the Czech Pavilion at the New York World’s Fair, and remained in the United States after Czechoslovakia was over-run by Nazi Germany.
 With the help of Eleanor Roosevelt, she became an instructor of art and music at Keuka College in New York.
 She moved to Boston in 1942.

 Arnold Vogl had emigrated in about 1940.
 He operated a sardine canning company in Eastport, Maine, where he maintained his primary residence.